-Friday, May 4 – dinner and accommodations
+Friday, May 3 – dinner and accommodations at The Mad Musher

-You are responsible for your own transportation (carpooling is recommended for our outings in the park), photography gear, appropriate clothing, snacks and anything required for your personal comfort.
+You are responsible for your own transportation (carpooling is required for our outings in the park), gas, photography gear, appropriate clothing, snacks, drinks (and alcoholic drinks at meal times) and anything required for your personal comfort.

 60 days or more prior to workshop, cancellation fee is $250+HST

 30 days or less prior to workshop, cancellation fee is $800+HST